DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-30 Meeting Notes.md

 	- Someone does lighting.
 	- Mikel hard focuses the portal VFX.
 	- Find ways to fill the space up more
-- 2D Artist Meeting prolly Thursday :
+- 2D Artist Meeting prolly Thursday @ some time:
 	- In-progress sketches for
-- 3D Character Artist Meeting:
+- 3D Character Artist Meeting Wednesday @ 2pm
 	- Go over the enemy designs & the idea behind how we'll maximize them
 - Sound Meeting
 	- Ask about the playlist.
 It was pretty long and might've been a little distracted.
 I made a shorter one that is more focused.
 Would you like to use that one instead?